crotwell/TauP/src/doc/sphinx/source/calculations.rst

 addition, for large earthquakes the amplitude of body wave phases will saturate.
 So a larger magnitude will not generate a larger arrival amplitude, even though this calculation will be larger.
-These values may be more useful for comparing relative amplitude between phases at at distance, or for the same phase at multiple distances, rather than expecting the observed amplitude on a real seismogram to match to any accuracy.
+These values may be more useful for comparing relative amplitude between phases at a distance, or for the same phase at multiple distances, rather than expecting the observed amplitude on a real seismogram to match to any accuracy.